bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 ## The $20 Million Question

-Sarah stared at her screen, frustrated.
-As VP of Quality Analytics at a Medicare Advantage health plan covering 2 million members, she'd just received another urgent request from care management:
+Imagine you're a VP of Quality Analytics at a Medicare Advantage health plan covering 2 million members.
+Another urgent request lands in your inbox from care management:

 > *"Which diabetic members over 65 have open gaps in eye exams and haven't been seen in 6 months?"*

-It was Monday morning.
-The question was simple.
-The answer was critical—finding these members quickly could prevent blindness, improve Star Ratings, and unlock millions in quality bonuses.
-But Sarah knew what came next.
+It's Monday morning.
+The question is simple.
+The answer is critical—finding these members quickly could prevent blindness, improve Star Ratings, and unlock millions in quality bonuses.
+But you know what comes next.

-Her analyst team would spend **2-5 days** crafting SQL queries, joining tables, waiting for IT approval, and manually exporting to Excel.
-By Friday, they'd have an answer—but the care team would have moved on to the next crisis.
+Your analyst team will spend **2-5 days** crafting SQL queries, joining tables, waiting for IT approval, and manually exporting to Excel.
+By Friday, you'll have an answer—but the care team will have moved on to the next crisis.

-This wasn't an exception.
-It was the daily reality.
+This isn't an exception.
+It's the daily reality at most healthcare payors.

-**And it was costing the organization $20 million per year in lost opportunities.**
+**And it's costing organizations an estimated $15-20 million per year in lost opportunities.**

+**What if there was a better way?**

 ---